alphagov/govuk-prototype-kit-docs/docs/documentation/accessibility.md

 This accessibility statement applies to the GOV.UK Prototype Kit documentation website at https://govuk-prototype-kit.herokuapp.com

-The GOV.UK Prototype Kit team wants as many people as possible to be able to use this website.
+The GOV.UK Prototype team wants as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts
 - zoom in up to 300% without the text spilling off the screen